harryho/blog-hugo/content/code/cpp-program-graph.md

 Check Cycle Using Graph Traversal

 ---------------------------------
 1. Add edges to connect the graph

-2. Check
-if
- cycle exists
+2. Check if cycle exists
 3. Exit
 Enter your Choice:
 1

-Enter node of from egde
+Enter node of from egde ( 0 - 4) :
-(
 0
- -
-4) :
-0

-Enter node of to egde
+Enter node of to egde ( 0 - 4) :
-(
-0
- -
-4) :
 1
 ---------------------------------

 Check Cycle Using Graph Traversal

 ---------------------------------
 1. Add edges to connect the graph

-2. Check
-if
- cycle exists
+2. Check if cycle exists
 3. Exit
 Enter your Choice:
 1

-Enter node of from egde
+Enter node of to egde ( 0 - 4) :
-(
 0
- -
-4) :
-0

-Enter node of to egde
+Enter node of to egde ( 0 - 4) :
-(
-0
- -
-4) :
 2
 ---------------------------------

 Check Cycle Using Graph Traversal

 ---------------------------------
 1. Add edges to connect the graph

-2. Check
-if
- cycle exists
+2. Check if cycle exists
 3. Exit
 Enter your Choice:
 1

-Enter node of from egde
+Enter node of to egde ( 0 - 4) :
-(
-0
- -
-4) :
 1

-Enter node of to egde
+Enter node of to egde ( 0 - 4) :
-(
-0
- -
-4) :
 2
 ---------------------------------

 Check Cycle Using Graph Traversal

 ---------------------------------
 1. Add edges to connect the graph

-2. Check
-if
- cycle exists
+2. Check if cycle exists
 3. Exit
 Enter your Choice:
 1

-Enter node of from egde
+Enter node of to egde ( 0 - 4) :
-(
-0
- -
-4) :
 3

-Enter node of to egde
+Enter node of to egde ( 0 - 4) :
-(
-0
- -
-4) :
 1
 ---------------------------------

 Check Cycle Using Graph Traversal

 ---------------------------------
 1. Add edges to connect the graph

-2. Check
-if
- cycle exists
+2. Check if cycle exists
 3. Exit
 Enter your Choice:
 1

-Enter node of from egde
+Enter node of to egde ( 0 - 4) :
-(
-0
- -
-4) :
 4

-Enter node of to egde
+Enter node of to egde ( 0 - 4) :
-(
-0
- -
-4) :
 3
 ---------------------------------

 Check Cycle Using Graph Traversal

 ---------------------------------
 1. Add edges to connect the graph

-2. Check
-if
- cycle exists
+2. Check if cycle exists
 3. Exit
 Enter your Choice:
 1

-Enter node of from egde
+Enter node of to egde ( 0 - 4) :
-(
-0
- -
-4) :
 2

-Enter node of to egde
+Enter node of to egde ( 0 - 4) :
-(
 0
- -
-4) :
-0
 ---------------------------------

 Check Cycle Using Graph Traversal

 ---------------------------------
 1. Add edges to connect the graph

-2. Check
-if
- cycle exists
+2. Check if cycle exists
 3. Exit
 Enter your Choice:
 2